This field is for validation purposes and should be left unchanged.

 Some homeowners take advantage of refinancing to gain access to capital for renovations or repairs that they’ve always wanted to do.
 Are you interested in remodeling your kitchen, building a home theater and finishing off your basement, or installing a rooftop solar array and saving some money on your monthly power bills?
 Refinancing can offer a handy source of low-interest funds that can be used for home improvement.

 Try our calculator and find out if refinancing is the right option for you.

 Portland Homeowners, Now Is the Time to Refinance

 In short, there are plenty of smart reasons to refinance your Portland-area home, and there’s never been a better time to do just that.
 So what are you waiting for?
-There are so many great reasons to refinance your home mortgage, and we may never see interest rates this low again.
+There are so many great reasons to refinance your home mortgage.

 Get in touch with Options Financial Residential Mortgage today.
 We’ll help you find a refinancing option that’s tailor-made for your unique situation.